Why pursue a Ph.D. in business?

-During the 25-year history of our program over 2/3 of our graduates have taught in higher education.
-We have placed graduates in highly ranked business schools, including Case Western and the University of Connecticut, but most of our graduates go to smaller universities, and some move to other areas of the United States.
-Some international graduates return to their countries to teach.
+Over 2/3 of our graduates obtain jobs in higher education.
+We have placed graduates in highly ranked business schools, including Cornell University and London Business School.
 Placement of our graduates in recent years are listed here.

 How does the Doctoral Program help in placement?

 Announcements of positions across the country are received and posted by the program office.
 The program director and department chairs often respond to inquiries by recommending particular students.
 Officials from regional colleges attend an annual session to explain their criteria in recruiting to our students.
 Placement in nationally ranked colleges and universities, on the other hand, depends on efforts by the student and their adviser to make the quality of the student's work widely known.
 We encourage our students to attend national meetings to present their work and to attend the doctoral consortia organized by professional associations, which give students pointers on making their way in the academic job market.
 Our faculty also make personal efforts to make their students' work known.

 Should I expect to take a job as a beginning professor before completing my degree?

 Because of the severe shortage of well qualified business professors, a student still working on his or her dissertation will often take a job as an acting assistant professor at another university, with the understanding that "acting" will be removed from the job title once the dissertation is completed.
 We strongly discourage this.
 Prospects for one's subsequent career are much better if the dissertation is completed before one embarks of the new demands of a teaching position.